-Total nonoperating expenses, net, were approximately \$1.9 million lower for the year ended October 31, 2014 than the year ended October 31, 2013.
-A provision for a transfer to the City of \$124.5 million in excess revenues was charged to expense for the year ended October 31, 2014, an increase of approximately \$12.5 million from the year ended October 31, 2013.
-In addition, a provision for transfer to the City for a 421-A affordable housing fund of \$42.8 million was charged to expense for the year ended October 31, 2014, a decrease of approximately \$3.2 million from the year ended October 31, 2013.
-There was a provision for transfer to the PANYNJ of approximately \$2.1 million for the fiscal year ended October 31, 2014, an increase of \$2.1 million from the fiscal year ended October 31, 2013.
-The Authority expended approximately \$5.9 million of capital improvements to Pier A, which is a City-owned asset, and accordingly recorded a provision for transfer to the City for that amount for the fiscal year ended October 31, 2014.
+Total nonoperating expenses were approximately a net \$18.5 million lower for the year ended October 31, 2015 than the year ended October 31, 2014.
+A provision for a transfer to the City of \$123.4 million in excess revenues was charged to expense for the year ended October 31, 2015, a decrease of approximately \$1.1 million from the year ended October 31, 2014.
+In addition, a provision for transfer to the City for the 2010 Agreement of \$37.2 million was charged to expense for the year ended October 31,

+2015, a decrease of approximately \$5.6 million from the year ended October 31, 2014.
+There was no provision for transfer to the PANYNJ for the fiscal year ended October 31, 2015.
+There was a provision for transfer to the PANYNJ of approximately \$2.1 million for the fiscal year ended October 31, 2014.
+The Authority expended approximately \$837 thousand of capital improvements to Pier A, which is a Cityowned asset, and accordingly recorded a provision for transfer to the City for that amount for the fiscal year ended October 31, 2015.
+The amount expended for the fiscal year ended October 31, 2014 was approximately \$5.9 million, a decrease of approximately \$5.1 million for the year ended October 31, 2015.
+The Authority recorded approximately \$1.8 million for the year ended October 31, 2015 relating to the provision for transfer to New York State for the Route 9A Agreement which was approximately \$530 thousand higher than the year ended October 31, 2014.

-Interest and other income increased by \$3.4 million primarily due to restructuring the long-term investment portfolio during the year ended October 31, 2014.
-Other revenue decreased \$223 thousand.
-Net interest expense related to outstanding bonds decreased \$1.3 million, primarily due to the lower costs of capital, compared to the year ended October 31, 2013.
+Interest and other income increased by \$86 thousand primarily due to restructuring the long-term investment portfolio during the year ended October 31, 2014.
+Other revenue increased \$4.4 million as a result from 9/11 Insurance proceeds and Superstorm Sandy proceeds.
+Net interest expense related to outstanding bonds decreased \$616 thousand, primarily due to the lower costs of capital, compared to the year ended October 31, 2014.
 Bond issuance costs of approximately \$12 thousand related to the October 2013 bond offering were charged to expense for the fiscal year ended October 31, 2014.